kelsiecakessugarflowers/fluffy-palm-tree/README.md

 Location: Block equals kelsiecakes/review-list

 ## Front-end availability
 Front-end registration of the block is gated by the `kelsie_review_block_allowed_pages` filter.
 By default, the block only renders on page ID `11336`; update the `$allowed_pages` array inside `kelsie-review-block.php` if you want a different in-plugin default.
-If no allowed pages are provided, the block will not register on the front end, and nothing will render for site visitors.
+If no allowed pages are provided, the plugin will automatically register the block when the current singular post contains a **Review List** block.

 Enable the block on specific pages by returning a list of page IDs (or slugs) from the filter, for example in your theme's `functions.php`: